kotest/kotest-action/README.md

 # kotest-action

-Github action for building a kotest target
+Github action for building with gradle